 If you are a survivor of childhood trauma, who now has children, it has probably occurred to you that your past plays a role in how you parent.

-Parenting can seem like a scary rollercoaster of a ride when we are trying to parent through our traumatic childhoods.
+Parenting can seem like a scary rollercoaster ride when we try to parent through our traumatic childhoods.

 It can be a slippery slope for parents with anxiety (and other trauma echoes) to answer the question, “Which type of parent are you?”

-Honestly, I feel like which type of parent I am depends on the situation—my mood, the mood of my children, and whether the moon is full.
+Honestly, I feel like which type of parent I depend on the situation—my mood, the mood of my children, and whether the moon is full.

 What does the permissive parent look like

 You know the permissive parents well because your child seems to hang out with their offspring solely.
-You probably hear: